fenago/natural-language-processing-workshop/lab_guides/Lab_6.md

     Note

-    The full solution to this activity can be found on page 406.
+    The full solution to this activity can be found below.

 So, in this activity, we were able to find similar news headlines with the help of document vectors.
 A common use case of inferring text